ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 clients that can access it by the origin {{!RFC6454}}.

 Any transport protocol used MUST provide a way for a server endpoint location to be described using a URI {{!RFC3986}}.
-They can be used for integration with various Web platform features that represent resources as URIs, such as Content Security Policy [CSP].
+This enables integration with various Web platform features that represent resources as URIs, such as Content Security Policy [CSP].

 # Session Establishment